Robert Austin Wynns Player Props: Rockies vs. Nationals

 - The 7.6 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals' 4.97 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.97).

-- The Nationals give up the second-most home runs in baseball (141 total, 1.4 per game).
+- Nationals pitchers combine to give up the third-most home runs in baseball (142 total, 1.4 per game).

+- Irvin makes the start for the Nationals, his 15th of the season.
+He is 3-5 with a 5.00 ERA and 53 strikeouts through 68 1/3 innings pitched.

-- In his most recent time out on Thursday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering seven hits.
+- In his most recent time out on Friday, the righty threw 6 2/3 innings against the San Francisco Giants, giving up three earned runs while surrendering five hits.

-- The 31-year-old has an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .277 batting average against him.
+- In 14 games this season, the 26-year-old has a 5.00 ERA and 7 strikeouts per nine innings, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.